awurthmann/Setup-WindowsEnvironment/README.md

  Not every intended feature of this script is fully functional, this is being uploaded and made public per request.

  ## What is not working:
- 1) Bitlocker isn't as fully automated as I would like, I may revisit this after function after playing with some API calls to PasteBin.
+ 1) Bitlocker isn't as fully automated as I would like, I may revisit this.
+Current thinking is to use a password protected PasteBin.
+ 2) Start Menu customization isn't as functional as I would like.
+May not finish this one with Windows 11 coming out.
- 2) "Block Downloads" under "Reputation-based protection" isn't checked and there doesn't seem to be a registry setting that controls this setting.
+ 3) "Block Downloads" under "Reputation-based protection" isn't checked and there doesn't seem to be a registry setting that controls this setting.
 	To enable manually: To turn on potentially unwanted app blocking go to Start  > Settings  > Update & Security > Windows Security > App & browser control > Reputation-based protection settings.
 Check Block Apps, Check Block downloads